Family and Relationships

 If you have parental responsibilities, caring responsibilities or experience pregnancy during your studies in Trinity please refer to our comprehensive Policy on Supports for Student Parents, Student Carers and Students Experiencing Pregnancy.
 The Senior Tutor's website also has a wealth of Information for Students with Children, outlining the supports available to student parents for academic, financial and other matters.

 Trinity is committed to creating a collegiate work environment that is conducive to quality work, study and the attainment of a healthy work-life balance.
-The WiSER website has great information on work-life balance in Trinity including resources on career breaks, flexible working options, university policies, and family-friendly facilities on campus.
+The HR website has a page on work-life balance.

 The Day Nursery provides care for children of students and staff from 3 months to 4.5 years.
 The Sports Centre offers a range of benefits and activities for members, including the annual Family Fun Day and mid-term Sports Camps for Children.

 Trinity is a breastfeeding-friendly campus, meaning that breastfeeding is welcome in any of the public areas, and information about breastfeeding facilities, coffee mornings and other initiatives can be found on the Health Promotion website.

 The Equality Policy and the Dignity and Respect Policy protect all members of the University community from discrimination, bullying, and harassment; this includes discrimination, bullying, and/or harassment relating to civil status (i.e. are you married, in a civil partnership, divorced...) or family status (i.e. are you a parent or do you have other significant caring responsibilities).
 Don't hesitate to contact the Equality Officer or the Dignity and Respect Contact Persons (listed in the policy) for advice on these matters.